 If you had a caesarean section, you’ll usually need to stay in hospital for 2 to 3 days.
 You may be able to go home sooner if you’re doing well.

 You will feel uncomfortable and be offered painkillers.
 You may be prescribed daily injections to prevent blood clots (thrombosis).

 Staff will encourage you to get mobile by getting out of bed and walking as soon as possible.
 They can offer advice on postnatal exercises to help you recover.

-You’ll need to look after your wound by gently cleaning it and drying it everyday.
-Please get in touch with your GP if you have any concerns about this, or see signs of infection.
+There are different types of wound dressings.
+Ask your midwife how long your dressing will stay on for.
+Some are for 1 to 2 days, and others are for 5 days.
+Once your dressing has been removed, you’ll need to look after your wound by gently cleaning it and drying it every day.
+Your midwife will explain how to care for your wound and manage any pain.
+Please get in touch with your GP if you have any concerns about this or see signs of infection.